yzh503/obsidian-aicommander-plugin/README.md

 - Generate image from prompt, selected lines or current line.
 - Generate audio transcript from the last audio file above the current line.
 - Generate text in conjunction with search engine results.
 This allows the text model to work with Bing search engine.
 A [Bing Web Search API](https://www.microsoft.com/en-us/bing/apis/bing-web-search-api) key is required to use this feature.
+- Generate text in context of the PDF attachment embedded in the note.
+In this mode, it will not incorporate the search result.
 - Use [Prompt Perfect](https://promptperfect.jina.ai/) to automatically improve prompts.
 Your prompts will be replaced by the improved one.

 # Supported models: